“The ultimate symbol of Norman glory”

 The Town of Trim

 When you finish your visit to Trim Castle, take the time to discover the rest of Trim.
 Exit the main grounds and walk on the trail to the north.
 The walk alone is peaceful and lovely.
 This trail will take you to a bridge that spans the river and will lead you to St. Mary’s Abbey’s ruins, built in the 14th century.
-The Yellow tower stands 130 feet high and is hard to miss.
+The Yellow Tower stands 130 feet high and is hard to miss.

 Now, if you have the time, we recommend taking the casual 20-minute walk along the river trail past the stone sheep gate to the ruins of the Cathedral of St. Peter and Paul.
 This quiet spot is relaxing and gives good views of the previous locations.